EndoTaishi/CLASSIC/CONTRIBUTING.md

 the comments.
 There are three options for escaping these symbols:
    1. For in-line mathematical symbols, surround the symbol with: '\f$'
    1. For unnumbered formulas on a separate line, surround the formulas with: '\f[' and '\f]'
-   1. For !LaTeX elements that are not in a math environment, surround the text with: '\f{LatexEnvironmentNameHere}' and '\f}'
-[https://www.stack.nl/~dimitri/doxygen/manual/formulas.html](Examples of commented LaTeX formulas)] (Link also in Further Reading)
+   1. For LaTeX elements that are not in a math environment, surround the text with: '\f{LatexEnvironmentNameHere}' and '\f}'(https://www.stack.nl/~dimitri/doxygen/manual/formulas.html)[Examples of commented LaTeX formulas] (Link also in Further Reading)

 ### Including Images
-   * Set the 'IMAGE_PATH' to the directory location that will contain the images to be included.
    * Type into a comment block the '\image' command followed by a space and an environment (each environment such as html, and latex will need a new command specifying the image is for them), then another space and quotes containing the file name
      , then optionally another space and quotes surrounding a caption for the image.
 An example of an image being included follows:

     \image html "schematicDiagramOfClass.png" "Schematic Diagram Of CLASS"
     \image latex "schematicDiagramOfClass.png" "Schematic Diagram Of CLASS"